-Image on previous page: Launch of the Resilient Sydney strategy Photo: Katherine Griffiths / City of Sydney To meet changing community expectation, models for public engagement and participation in decision-making must also change.
+Image on previous page: Launch of the Resilient Sydney strategy

+To meet changing community expectation, models for public engagement and participation in decision-making must also change.
 We must continue to build deeper engagement using deliberative processes and new digital opportunities, working in partnership with Aboriginal and Torres Strait Islander communities, with children and young people as our future leaders and through inclusive approaches that respect the diverse communities of Sydney.
 We are clear about the role the community plays in shaping projects and follow the principles and approaches adopted in our community engagement strategy.